-You may think that Lions Club members are special possibly retired people who care about others and their community and have a lot of spare time that they use for their volunteer work.
+You may think that Lions Club members are special people who have a lot of spare time that they use for their volunteer work.
 This is not true.
-Well actually the "lot of spare time" part is not true.
 Lions are ordinary people from all walks of life who fit their volunteer work around their other commitments because it's gratifying and fun.
 Our club is comprised of as many women as men and is also the social time for a number of couples who attend together.
 We have one General meeting a month that includes a meal.
 There are no meetings in July and August so that's a total of of 10 meetings per year.

-Attendance at general meetings and events where we raise money is not mandatory.
+Attendance at general meetings and fundraising events is not mandatory.
 We understand if you can only commit to a few hours, or a few days, or to help with one or two events or projects a year.
 Lions International believes in the importance of family and holds that family time should always take precedence over serving in the community.
-That being said we know that their a many benefits to joining a local Lions club such as new friends and pride in a job well done (pardon the pun).
-The few hours that members can fit in around other commitments are life-changing to those who reap the benefits and those who do the work.
+That being said we know that there are many benefits to joining a local Lions club such as new friends and pride in a job well done (pardon the pun).
+The few hours that members can fit in around other commitments are often life-changing to both those who reap the benefits and those who do the work.

 Being a member of our club is a great opportunity to get to know and develop personal and professional relationships with people in Hanover or the immediate area.
 To become a Lion is to become an active volunteer, a member of a respected international organization, a leader in your community and a friend to people in need.
 As part of their mission to help others Lions take on roles as organizers, advocates, fund-raisers and hands-on volunteers.
 You'll grow personally and professionally and you'll know that what you do is worthwhile and appreciated.